MITLibraries/docker-matomo/docs/HowTos/HOWTO-premium-plugins.md

 In the end, the premium plugin installation is a two-pass process.

-## Process
+## Process to Install New Premium Plugin

 ### High level overview

-1. Install license key (via UI or CLI) so that it is in the database (this apparently only needs to be done once as all future premium plugins get linked to the same license key).
+1. Install license key (via UI or CLI) so that it is in the database (this only needs to be done once as all future premium plugins get linked to the same license key).
 2. Go through a dev -> stage -> prod deployment cycle of the container to install the plugin folder(s) into the container
 3. Activate the new plugin(s) (via UI or CLI) so that any database changes are properly executed.
 4. Go through a dev -> stage -> prod deployment cycle of the container to match the updated `config.ini.php` file on the server.